chrisdongwon/Assumption_M4/docs/_posts/2024-07-02-number_theory.markdown

 ## The Division Algorithm

-The goal of this section is to be able to describe, and hopefully, understand the Euclidean Algorithm, there are some necessary prerequisites to mention, starting with the **division algorithm**.
+The goal of this section is to be able to describe, and hopefully, understand the Euclidean Algorithm, and there are some necessary prerequisites to mention starting with the **division algorithm**.

 * Division Algorithm: Let $$a,b \in \mathbb{Z}$$ with $$b \not = 0$$.
 Then, there exists unique $$q,r \in \mathbb{Z}$$ such that $$a = bq + r$$, where $$0 \leq r < \lvert b \rvert$$.
 Note that $$\lvert b \rvert$$ represents the absolute value of $$b$$.